ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 so that we can instead enter essentially the migration requests themselves.

-Let's edit the migration file `<timestamp>_00001_create_table_users.sql` so that when applying the migration we create a table of the structure we need, and when rolling back the migration we delete the created table:
+Let's edit the migration file `<timestamp>_00001_create_table_users.sql` so that when applying the migration we create a table with necessary schema, and when rolling back the migration we delete the created table:

 ```
 -- +goose Up